davwheat/cacombos-api/README.md

-# CA Combos API v2
+# mobilecombos.com backend API

-This is a rewritten API for a potential CA Combos (https://cacombos.com) competitor.
+This is the backend API for mobilecombos.com.
+This works in unison with the [standalone frontend](https://github.com/mobilecombos/website-frontend) to fully implement the website's features.

 ## Local development

-This project is written in PHP with Laravel 9.
+This project is written in PHP with Laravel 10.

 To run this locally, you should use Laravel Sail and Composer.